 - It’s a great vehicle for self-exploration and self-expression when words aren’t sufficient.

-- It requires her to exercise attention to detail and planning, and thus helps develop her executive functions.
+- It requires them to exercise attention to detail and planning, and thus helps develop their executive functions.